Middle Paxton Township, Pennsylvania: Geography

 Middle Paxton Township is in central and western Dauphin County, bordered to the southwest and west by the Susquehanna River.
 The township is in the Ridge and Valley Province of the Appalachian Mountains; four parallel mountain ridges cross the township from southwest to northeast.
 The northern border of the township follows the crest of Peters Mountain.
 Next to the south is Third Mountain, followed by Second Mountain, which forms part of the southern border of the township, and finally Blue Mountain, which forms the remainder of the southern border.

 The borough of Dauphin is in the western part of the township on the Susquehanna River, but is a separate municipality.
-The township has unincorporated communities, including Ellendale Forge, Fort Hunter, Heckton and Singersville.
+The township has unincorporated communities, including Ellendale Forge, Fort Hunter, Heckton, Singersville, Speecville, Stone Glen and Victoria Furnace.

 According to the United States Census Bureau, the township has a total area of 153.2 sqkm, of which 140.9 sqkm is land and 12.3 sqkm, or 8.01%, is water.
 Nearly all of the water surface area is part of the Susquehanna River.